 Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

-Drive times, actual May temperatures, crowd levels, and 2-day costs in INR and USD for every escape under 350 km, including the famous ones to reconsider.
+Hill stations near Delhi ranked by real May temperature, drive time, crowd level, and 2-day cost in INR and USD for every escape under 350 km, including the famous names worth reconsidering and solo female safety notes.

 By Prerna, Nomira